Sky watches at dusk and dawn in Palm Springs in April 2019

-The sessions will be held on Friday through Sunday mornings, Feb.
-9-11, from 5:15 a.m. until 6:00 a.m.
-The viewing site is in Palm Springs, on the pedestrian bridge crossing over Tahquitz Creek, at Camino Real between North and South Riverside Drives.
-The bridge is three blocks north of Cahuilla Elementary School.
-Parking is available on Camino Real, both north and south of the bridge.
+Members of the Astronomical Society of the Desert will be offering free sky watches in Palm Springs.
+They’ll be held on the pedestrian bridge over Tahquitz Creek, at North Riverside Drive and Camino Real, three blocks north of Cahuilla Elementary School.
+Parking will be available on Camino Real, either north or south of the bridge.

 Stay tuned for new events.